“Science is a way of thinking much more than it is a body of knowledge.” – Carl Sagan

 “Every brilliant experiment, like every great work of art, starts with an act of imagination.” – Johan Lerher

 “I am among those who believe that science has great beauty.” – Marie Curie

-At Girnhill, Science is taught through the ambitious National Curriculum and the Early Years Foundation Stage.
-As the Children move throughout school, they are given the opportunity to build on their knowledge of the Early Years Foundation Stage and explore the Understanding of the World in greater depth through the subject specific disciplines of Biology, Chemistry and Physics.
+At Girnhill, Science is taught through the ambitious National Curriculum and the Early Years outcomes.
+Through a high-quality science curriculum, children will be inspired to deepen their understanding of the world through the specific disciplines of Chemistry, Biology and Physics.

 Pupils will be taught over a series of lessons to:

 At Girnhill, we provide many opportunities for the children to become scientists and work scientifically; Working scientifically allows pupils to generate and answer scientific questions using scientific vocabulary and all pupils are taught knowledge, methods, processes and uses of science.
 Through the use of carefully selected resources we intend to scaffold and challenge our leaners to enable them to develop confidence and efficient strategies to make a positive contribution to the wider world.

 We are ambitious in our expectations of all pupils, ensuring strong cross curricular links are made to develop children holistically.